bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/SC/challenge.md

 Answer the following questions, baseline ~3-5 sentences each, as if they were interview screening questions (a form you fill when applying for a job):

+"""

-- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+In the Northwind database, what is the type of relationship between the Employee and Territory tables?

+The relationship is one-to-many.
+This is explained by the fact that a single employee can be related to one or more territories, but a single territory can only be related to a single employee from the first table.
+To verify this, you can check the territory IDs and see that they only correspond to a single employee, not more than one.

-- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+A situation where a document store like MongoDB is appropriate would be a small startup looking to quickly develop a prototype to show to investors.
+If they anticipate widespread usage and big data, then it might well serve them in the long run.
+Also, it would be much faster to develop this database since they don't need to worry about a schema and they're likely to start again from scratch once they have investor approval.

-- What is "NewSQL", and what is it trying to achieve?
+What is "NewSQL", and what is it trying to achieve?

+Proponents of NewSQL believe that is possible to have the best of two worlds: the structured nature and reliability of traditional
+SQL and the horizontal scalability of NoSQL systems.
+In other words, it strives to maintain the ACID guarantees of SQL, which are just a set of properties of database transactions to guarantee the integrity of your data, even in the event of power failures or human errors.

+"""

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this